Massimo Faggioli: Career

 His Annual Cardinal Joseph Bernardin Lecture was given at the University of South Carolina on 7 October 2013 and published in America on 24 February 2014 issue, focussing on the relationship between Catholics and politics.

-Since November 2014 he has been columnist for La Croix International (formerly Global Pulse Magazine), and since 2016 for Commonweal magazine.
+Since November 2014 he has been columnist for La Croix International (formerly Global Pulse Magazine, recently Global Catholic), and since 2016 for Commonweal magazine.
 Since 2016 he is staff writer for the Italian Catholic magazine "Il Regno".

 In 2018 he received from Sacred Heart University (Connecticut, USA) an honorary doctorate in theology.

 In 2023 he was elected in the editorial board of Concilium: International Journal of Theology.

 Faggioli is a member of the steering committee for the project “Vatican II: Event and Mandate” for a twelve-volume, intercontinental commentary of Vatican II.

 He is co-editor with Bryan Froehle of the series "Studies in Global Catholicism" for Brill Publishers (first volume in 2024).

-Faggioli's research interests include extreme conservatism within American Catholicism as wells as Integralism.
+Faggioli's research interests include extreme conservatism within American Catholicism as well as integralism.